 Christian working mom blog

 but lets face it, I’m busy.

 A to-do list, for me, is a list that gives me peace of mind.
 In my reality, I have about 72 things to remember to do during the day, and I’m not smart enough to remember what all 72 things are.

 Here’s My Daily (or almost daily) to-do list.
 I’ve included the things that are always on there.
-Now, keep in mind I also have a full-time job in marketing…
+Now, keep in mind I also have a full-time job working at home in marketing…

 How Do I Do It?